Book A Consultation

 Concerned about what happens to your farm when you retire?
-Farm succession planning helps to ensure a smooth and structured transition to the next generation.
-In this article, we cover the importance of starting early, defining roles, understanding tax implications, and involving all family members in the process.
+Farm succession planning helps ensure a smooth and structured transition to the next generation.
+This article covers the importance of starting early, defining roles, understanding the tax implications under the new 2026 inheritance tax rules, and involving all family members in the process.

 Key Points

-- Assessing assets and liabilities is essential for informed decision-making, while clear documentation helps prevent disputes.
+• Assessing assets and liabilities is essential for informed decision-making; clear documentation helps prevent disputes.

 The Importance of Early Succession Planning

 Succession planning is a common source of stress for many farmers, but starting early can significantly reduce uncertainty.
 Early planning gives families time to explore options, agree on expectations, and make informed decisions.
-With recent changes to tax relief, proactive succession and tax planning are more important than ever.
+With the inheritance tax rules for farms changing from April 2026, proactive succession and tax planning are more important than ever.

 Succession planning is not only about avoiding future problems.
 It is about creating a stable and sustainable future for the family farm.
 Addressing these issues early helps minimise conflict and supports the long-term success of the business.